Dotnet-Boxed/Templates/MVC 6.md

 ## Release Notes and To-Do List
 You can find release notes for each version [here](https://github.com/ASP-NET-MVC-Boilerplate/Templates/blob/master/RELEASE%20NOTES.md) and a To-Do list of new features and enhancements coming soon in the [projects](https://github.com/ASP-NET-MVC-Boilerplate/Templates/projects) tab.

+## Contributing

+Please read the [guide](https://github.com/ASP-NET-MVC-Boilerplate/Templates/blob/master/CONTRIBUTING.md) to learn how you can make a contribution.

 ## Bugs and Issues

 Please report any bugs or issues on the GitHub issues page [here](https://github.com/ASP-NET-MVC-Boilerplate/Templates/issues).